TheTask/MCSProd/join-us.md

 <br>
-All of our sheet music, Youtube videos, word pronunciations, and vocal tracks can be found on the MCS Google Drive, please check your email for a link to this.
+All of our sheet music, Youtube videos, links to past rehearsals, word pronunciations, and vocal tracks can be found on the MCS Google Drive, please check your email for a link to this.
 Email us if you have not received a link or cannot access the folder.